 A featured client of Checkfront uses hashtags well within their social media marketing, #RedCatCatamaran.
 RedCat Mega Catamaran Panama has a unique enough name to use it as a hashtag.
 Their name also gives the reader a good idea of what the company does.
 They also adopt other trending hashtags that make them a part of more conversations such as visiting Panama, and sailing: #SailingPanama, #VisitPanama.

-When used effectively, creating a popular hashtag can generate a big buzz around your tourism business.
+When used effectively, creating a popular hashtag can generate a big buzz around your tourism business — especially if travel influencers start using them.
 It is a great way to engage with your audience before and after they become your customers.